jlac8/jlac8/README.md

 ### Hello there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28px">

-I’m a **Full Stack Developer** with a **Systems Engineering** background (UNI), passionate about leveraging **MERN stack, Cloud Computing, and Data Analysis** to deliver strategic solutions.
-With a track record of integrating **AI, ML, and Automation** into end-to-end architectures, I’ve helped organizations streamline processes, enhance data-driven decision-making, and ensure scalability across platforms.
+I am a Full Stack Developer with a solid background in Systems Engineering, passionate about merging the **MERN Stack**, **Cloud Computing**, and **Data Analytics** to create scalable and impactful tech solutions.
+My approach focuses on aligning technology with business processes and strategy, ensuring sustainable innovation.

+As a Cloud Technical Advisor at IBM, I worked with an international team, supporting clients across the Spanish-speaking South American (SSA) region.
+We often conducted in-depth research on IBM services before crafting tailored architectures for clients.
+This involved collaborating with global service specialists to ensure optimal solutions.

-My experience spans working as an IBM Cloud Technical Advisor, conducting exploratory data analysis in Python, and winning competitions like **BCP’s GenIAthon** and becoming a finalist in the **Huawei Developer Competition LATAM**.
-I’m committed to building impactful products, mentoring others, and driving sustainable tech innovation.
+Additionally, I have led teams as a Scrum Master, assisted in strategic consulting projects, and gained international recognition by winning BCP’s GenIAthon and becoming a finalist in the Huawei Developer Competition LATAM.

+**Highlighted Projects:**

+- 🚀 AuditFlow (Winner - BCP’s GenIAthon): Developed an audit walkthrougs automation platform using the MERN Stack, Tailwind CSS, and the OpenAI API.
+- 🔬 Melanoma Detection App (Huawei Competition Finalist): Created a cloud-based diagnostic tool using Huawei Cloud, Apache, and Astro.
+- 🌄 ExploraPeru (Make it Real project): Built a tourism promotion platform with the MERN Stack, GitFlow, Stripe integration, Railway deployment, and Cypress testing.

 **Core Skills & Tools**
 **Languages:**